NLESC-JCER/cpp2wasm/README.md

 }
 ```

-The guess input will be given the same treatment.
+We will follow the same steps for the guess input as well.

 ```{.js #react-state}
 const [guess, setGuess] = React.useState(-20);